-In 2016, Our Community launched the Classification system for Social Sector Initiatives and Entities (CLASSIE).
-This taxonomy – based on the US-based Foundation Center’s Philanthropy Classification System – provides a tool for classifying information related to Australia’s social sector in a standardised way.
+In 2016, Our Community launched a classification system for social sector initiatives and entities called CLASSIE.
+This taxonomy, based on the US-based Philanthropy Classification System, provides a tool for classifying information related to Australia’s social sector in a standardised way.

-Soon after CLASSIE was developed, its "subject" and "population" sections were incorporated into Our Community’s grants administration platform, SmartyGrants, enabling grantseekers to select the subjects and populations of their grant applications, or the grantmakers to do that on their behalf.
+Once CLASSIE was developed, some of its sections were incorporated into Our Community’s grants administration platform, SmartyGrants, enabling grantseekers to select the subjects and populations of their grant applications, or the grantmakers to do that on their behalf.

 Currently, 15% of SmartyGrants grantmakers use CLASSIE, and they have generated around 10,000+ classified grant applications to date.